 ZPD is the zone where instruction is the most beneficial, as it is when the task is just beyond the individual’s capabilities.

 To learn, we must be presented with tasks just out of our ability range.
 Challenging tasks promote maximum cognitive growth.

 The zone of proximal development was developed by Soviet psychologist and social constructivist Lev Vygotsky (1896 – 1934).

 The zone of proximal development (ZPD) has been defined as:

-Vygotsky believed that when a student is in the ZPD for a particular task, providing the appropriate assistance will give the student enough of a "boost" to achieve the task.
+Vygotsky believed that when a student is in the zone of proximal development for a particular task, providing the appropriate assistance will give the student enough of a “boost” to achieve the task.

 The ZPD has become synonymous in the literature with the term scaffolding.
-However, it is important to note that Vygotsky never used this term in his writing, and it was introduced by Wood et al. (1976).
-Once the student, with the benefit of scaffolding, masters the task, the scaffolding can then be removed and the student will then be able to complete the task again on his own.
+However, it is important to note that Vygotsky never used this term in his writing, and it was introduced by Wood, Bruner, and Ross (1976).

-'Those elements of the task that are initially beyond the learner’s capacity, thus permitting him to concentrate upon and complete only those elements that are within his range of competence'.
+As they note, scaffolds require the adult’s “controlling those elements of the task that are initially beyond the learner’s capability, thus permitting him to concentrate upon and complete only those elements that are within his range of competence” (p.
+90).

 It is important to note that the terms cooperative learning, scaffolding and guided learning all have the same meaning within the literature.

-The following study provides empirical support the both the concept of scaffolding and the ZPD.
+The following study provides empirical support both the concept of scaffolding and the ZPD.